Friedrich Halm: Literary work

-Friedrich Halm's earliest full-length drama, Schwert, Hammer, Buch, completed in 1833 but not published in his lifetime, explores three various routes in quest of happiness: that of the warrior, that of the artisan, and that of the artist.

-This massive drama of several hundred pages, although still a piece of 'juvenilia', has numerous effective passages and anticipates the literary talent that was to burst upon the Viennese literary scene just three or four years later with the publication of Halm's tragedy, Griseldis.
+Friedrich Halm's earliest full-length drama, Schwert, Hammer, Buch, completed in 1833 but not published until 2022, explores three various routes in quest of happiness: that of the warrior, that of the artisan, and that of the artist (cf. scholarly research article on Schwert, Hammer, Buch, by Dr. Tony Page entitled: 'Friedrich Halm's Earliest, Large-Scale Drama, Schwert, Hammer, Buch, An Original Research Article', Blade Publications, Bangkok, 2025).
+This massive drama of several hundred pages, although an early work, has numerous effective passages, deep philosophical musings, a Christian/Buddhist mystical dimension, and anticipates the literary talent that was to burst upon the Viennese literary scene just three or four years later with the publication of Halm's tragedy, Griseldis.
 Of his many dramatic works the best known are, indeed, Griseldis (1837); Der Adept (1836; publ.
 1838), Camoens (1838), Der Sohn der Wildnis (1842), and Der Fechter von Ravenna (1857).
 Griseldis is based on the well-known story of the faithful wife whose loyalty and devotion are put to the severest tests but who triumphs in the end.
 Der Sohn der Wildnis ("The Son of the Wilderness") is a romantic drama depicting the power of womanly love and virtue over rude barbarian strength.
 It was presented on the English stage under the title of Ingomar the Barbarian.
 Der Fechter von Ravenna ("The Gladiator of Ravenna"), regarded as one of Halm's best dramas, is a tragedy having for its hero Thumelicus the son of Arminius, the liberator of Germany from Roman rule.
 According to the Encyclopædia Britannica Eleventh Edition, "[his plays] are distinguished by elegance of language, melodious versification and clever construction, and were for a time exceedingly popular."

 Halm's numerous other dramas include the vivid and powerful Sampiero (1856, depicting the tragic loss of humanity attendant upon political fanaticism); Iphigenie in Delphi (1856); Begum Somru (1863); Wildfeuer (1864); a German version of Shakespeare's Cymbeline that appeared on the stage in 1842, and an extremely effective and humorous comedy entitled Verbot und Befehl ("Prohibition and Decree", 1856).

 He is also the author of lyrics, short stories, and of a narrative poem Charfreitag ("Good Friday") (1864).
 His poems, Gedichte, were published in Stuttgart, 1850 (new ed.
 Vienna.
 1877).
 His pessimistic weltanschauung seems to have been formed very early on in life and never to have deserted him, as evidenced by early poems such as Eine Makame and later poems, Schwere Jahre.
 These describe how life is seen as essentially a vale of tears and filled with suffering, and only made bearable by the hope of a blissful and tranquil life of the spirit.
 These will supervene after physical death.

-Halm's high reputation during his lifetime is indicated by the stone bust which was carved of him and which still sits on top of the famous Burgtheater in Vienna, alongside those of Schiller, Goethe and Grillparzer.
+Halm's high reputation during his lifetime is indicated by the stone bust which was carved of him and which still sits on top of the famous Burgtheater in Vienna, alongside those of Schiller, Goethe, Grillparzer and Shakespeare (amongst others).